nextgis/nextgisweb/doc/internal/test.rst

 Relative imports
 ^^^^^^^^^^^^^^^^

-For design reasons pytest doesn't support well relative imports in test modules.
+Pytest doesn't support well relative imports in test modules.
 So don't use relative imports and use absolute imports instead.
 For example:

 .. code-block:: python